Discover The Best Bordeaux Wineries in 2024, Tours & Wine Tasting Experiences

 The Bordeaux wine region is perhaps the most legendary wine-producing area in all of Europe.
 It’s best known for its medium to full-bodied red wines, luscious botrytis-affected dessert wines, gorgeous scenery, and famous chateaux.
 But Bordeaux is a vast destination to travel to.
-With over 38 sub-regions and a vibrant cultural scene in the city of Bordeaux itself, one could easily spend a month or more and not be done exploring.
+With over 38 sub-regions and a vibrant cultural scene in the city of Bordeaux itself, a wine lover could easily spend a month or more and not be done exploring.

 At its most basic level, the region of Bordeaux is cut in half by the Garonne River, and wineries on either side are permitted to produce red wine blends consisting of Cabernet Sauvignon, Cabernet Franc, Merlot, Malbec, Carmenere, and Petit Verdot.